 “Maybe,” she said, and walked away as another couple came up to the stall to buy from him.

 Beth walked toward the end of the pier but stopped before the shore.
 She ate the funnel cake while turning over Justin’s theory.
 It seemed just as plausible as anything else she’d heard, but it was new, which made her a little excited.
 She thought through every possible way to debunk the theory as the night passed by and kept going back to his story about a person talking to one of the lights.
-She wanted to see it for herself so she broke her routine and walked the pier looking for anyone conversing with any of the lights.
+She wanted to see it for herself so she broke her routine and went back to walk the pier.
+She simply observed.
+Looking for anyone conversing with any of the lights.
 She looked all night but found no such interaction.

-Sunlight was peeking over the horizon and the crowds were thinning out when she finally saw a young girl talking to one of the light.
+Sunlight was peeking over the horizon and the crowds were thinning out when she finally saw a young girl talking to one of the lights.
 She couldn’t make out what they were saying, but there was no doubt they were conversing, or at least the girl was seeming to have a conversation with it.
 Beth tried to get closer but the light started drifting away.
 She followed it until it faded away in the sunlight.
 All around her, the floating lights were fading into nothing.
 Disappearing as the sun rose.
 She looked around at the empty pier.
-No one was around as she slowly became translucent, then vanished.
+No one was around.
+She suddenly felt lighter.
+She looked at her arms as they slowly became translucent.
+Then, she vanished into a ball of light.